 (July 27, 1981)

 There are two albums with the same name four years apart.
 Both were made for the Japanese market, but I think this one got to America a bit more.
 It’s probably better overall, especially sonically.
 It’s also Herbie’s final statement about trio playing to date.
 (There’s a few other things on video and individual tracks, but this is the last full-length studio album.)
 The great Herbie trio record has yet to be made.
 He could still do it.
-There wouldn’t be articles in mainstream magazines or Grammy awards for album of the year, but serious jazz players worldwide would rejoice.
+Serious jazz players worldwide would rejoice.

 Here (and in 1977 too) my biggest problem is the no-man’s-land that often happens after the main solos are over.
 It feels like they have one eye on the clock, hoping to make long enough tunes to fill out an LP.
 Admittedly, that can happen with the GJT as well.